Why Longer Treatments Matter?- Because Deep Reset Deserves Time.

 Sometimes the body needs relief.

-Sometimes the body needs deep rest.
+Sometimes the body needs deep rest, release and reset.

 Final Thoughts